One of the most common issues with Xbox One controllers is the sticky analog sticks, making playing games on the console difficult.

 - Sign in to Xbox Live on your Xbox One console and install the latest system update if prompted to do so.

-- If you have a stereo headset adapter, plug it into the bottom of your controller so it can also get updates.
+- If you have a stereo headset adapter, plug it into the bottom of your controller so it can also get updated.

-- If you’re using a stereo headset adapter, plug in a headset (a headset must be plugged in so the adapter will turn on).
+- If you’re using a stereo headset adapter, plug in the headset (the headset must be plugged in so the adapter will turn on).